7 Nourishing Self-Care Rituals For Autumn

 Soak in salt baths

 Natural salts – sea salt, Himalayan salt, Epsom salt – are packed full of minerals.
-Adding a handful of these salts to a warm bath means that our bodies can absorb those minerals through our skin as we bathe.
+Adding a handful of natural salts to a warm bath means that our bodies can absorb those minerals through our skin as we bathe.
 Add a few drops of essential oil into the mix (see above for scent suggestions), and you’ve got the recipe for a wonderfully relaxing and stress-relieving experience.

 For me, autumn is all about getting cosy - sometimes this is with family and friends, and sometimes I just need to indulge in self-nurturing.
 I hope you enjoy adding some nurturing care into your season with these simple autumn rituals.